jennyhedley/digital-writing-2025/resources-twine.md

     $('map').imageMapResize();
    </script>
    ```

    **Important: make sure that your script includes the line `$('map').imageMapResize();` or it won't resize.**

-4. If you find that you're not getting the exact control over the image that you'd like, then assign the tag `imagemap` to your passage that has the image map by clicking `+ Tag` and then add the following code to your stylesheet:
+5. If you find that you're not getting the exact control over the image that you'd like, then assign the tag `imagemap` to your passage that has the image map by clicking `+ Tag` and then add the following code to your stylesheet:

    ```
-   /* Target only passages with the imagemap tag */ tw-passage[tags~="imagemap"] {
+  tw-passage[tags~="imagemap"] {
     margin-top: 0 !important;
     padding-top: 0 !important;